-The accounting policies adopted are consistent with those of the previous financial year except for the following standards and amendments, which have been adopted for the first time this year:
+The accounting policies adopted are consistent with those of the previous financial year except for the following accounting standards and amendments, which have been adopted for the first time this financial year:

-- AASB 2018-6 Amendments to Australian Accounting Standards Definition of a Business - AASB 2018-7 Amendments to Australian Accounting Standards Definition of Material - AASB 2019-3 Amendments to Australian Accounting Standards Interest Rate Benchmark Reform - AASB 2019-5 Amendments to Australian Accounting Standards Disclosure of the Effect of New IFRS Standards not yet issued in Australia c) New Australian Accounting Standards (continued)
+- AASB 2018-6 Amendments to Australian Accounting Standards Definition of a Business - AASB 2018-7 Amendments to Australian Accounting Standards Definition of Material - AASB 2019-1 Amendments to Australian Accounting Standards Reference to the Conceptual Framework - AASB 2020-4 Amendments to Australian Accounting Standards Covid 19 Related Rent Concession.

 The adoption of these standards has not had a material impact on the reporting unit's financial statements.
+No accounting standard has been adopted earlier than the application date stated in the standard.